Man charged with vehicular homicide in 2023 Somerset Township crash that killed 2

 Judy faces two felony counts each of vehicular homicide and aggravated assault by vehicle, one for each victim, as well as misdemeanor counts of involuntary manslaughter.
 He is also charged with reckless driving, disregarding traffic lanes and failure to keep right on a roadway, court documents show.

-Judy was arraigned before District Judge Scott Walker on Monday and given a $100,000 unsecured bond, which allows him to remain free while awaiting an April 16 preliminary hearing.
+Judy was arraigned Monday before District Judge Scott Walker and given a $100,000 unsecured bond, which allows him to remain free while awaiting an April 16 preliminary hearing.

 Somerset defense attorney Michael Kuhn confirmed he is representing Judy, but declined additional comment Monday.